 Meditation is undoubtedly one of the best stress management techniques known.

 Meditation makes you more resilient and less reactive to stress by decreasing the number of neurons in your amygdala, the area of the brain associated with fear, anxiety, and stress.

 It increases levels of the calming neurotransmitter GABA (gamma-aminobutyric acid).

 GABA puts the brakes on brain activity, letting you relax.

 Meditation helps you quiet your mind and master negative thought patterns which are often the root cause of stress.

-Until you’re experienced at meditation, I recommend listening to guided meditations or audio files that incorporate binaural beats or brainwave entrainment.
+Until you’re experienced at traditional meditation, I recommend listening to guided meditations or audio files that incorporate binaural beats or brainwave entrainment.

 These approaches will help induce a relaxed state very quickly.

 3. Mindfulness Meditation

 There are many kinds of meditation, and one that stands out for stress relief is mindfulness meditation.
 (5)

 Mindfulness actually builds a bigger and better brain.